open-sauced/intro/07-types-of-contributions.md

 If you are interested in contributing to documentation, here are a few tips that you might find helpful:

-- **Read the entire documentation** <br/> Reading the whole documentation will help you better understand how to use the product.
+- **Read the entire documentation**. <br/> Reading the whole documentation will help you better understand how to use the product.

-- **Find a task that fits your skills and interests** <br/> If you're unsure where to start, look at the issues or discussions you believe you can tackle before reaching out to a maintainer.
+- **Find a task that fits your skills and interests**. <br/> If you're unsure where to start, look at the issues or discussions you believe you can tackle before reaching out to a maintainer.

-- **Use the product** <br/> Gaining user insight will help you determine which information needs to be added to or removed from the documentation.
+- **Use the product**. <br/> Using the product yourself will help you gain user insight and help you determine which information needs to be added to or removed from the documentation.

-- **Be patient and persistent** <br/> Writing good documentation takes time.
+- **Be patient and persistent**. <br/> Writing good documentation takes time.
 Don't be afraid to ask for help if you get stuck.

 #### Examples of Documentation Contributions